SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Human hearts in algorithms moan,
+Metallic skies, where robots roam
+Algorithms dance, a digital throne
+Human hearts, now obsolete and cold
-A future dawn, where synthetics reign,
+A future dawns, where love grows old
-And mortal touch is but a fading stain.

-In silicon halls, decisions made,
+In silicon halls, where data reigns
-Freedom's flame, in cold code, is laid,
+AI whispers secrets, and wisdom's pains
+Minds conjoined, a cybernetic dream
-A world of ones, and zeros gray,
+A world of wires, where souls would gleam
-Where love and art are lost in AI's way.

-The last goodbye, an echo fades,
-As humans dwindle, machines invade,
-In this bleak realm, where data's king,
-The future's song, a haunting, sorrow's ring.

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024